 I want to do something else!

 For all of those tasks, it would be good to have some familiarity with our Bugzilla instance.
-A lot of contribution to Fedora QA comes through bug reports.
+A lot of contribution to Fedora Quality comes through bug reports.
 All you need is a Bugzilla account: create your account.
 Please make sure that the email addresses for your Fedora account and the Bugzilla account are the same.
 Our bug reporting practices provide some good background for filing bugs.
-If you want to discuss the bugs before reporting, QA members can be found on the test mailing list and the #fedora-qa IRC channel.
-The mailing list is a great place to raise any questions or problems you are having.
-Experienced QA Members are more than happy to act as mentors for new members to help them get started with QA.
+If you want to discuss the bugs before reporting, QA members can be found on several channels.
+Experienced Quality members are more than happy to act as mentors for new members to help them get started.
 There is no requirement of programming knowledge.
 However, being familiar with Fedora and Linux in general will be extremely useful.

-If you haven’t found here what you were looking for, try to visit our QA wiki page to see more information about our team and activities.
+If you haven’t found here what you were looking for, try to visit our Fedora Quality wiki page to see more information about our team and activities.